orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 If locations are only able to receive X number of requests per second.
 Prefer requests from some nearby location, and do a full 360 sweep or perspectives within some render distance and what to render there. and communicate that to nearby nodes.
 So that nearby node, say 1 render distance away, only needs to parse that 360 sweep once, instead of traversing it all himself
 - lowering density of information at each successive step X m away.
 You need 2x the number of pixels needed to render it provide good quality?
 	- So what is the screen resolution used at certain perspectives? ; larger screen more pixels of information needed.
 Use that information to calculate how much to transfer over boundaries; largest screen used from some perspective would dominate.
+		- Resolution and how large that perspective is in the game graph.
 	- What about people using zoom-in at some point: That would move their location to something closer to some other node in the system?; If everyone was doing that, you'd have more than the allotted players requesting from that Node, and it would lag.
 How to support this too?

 Then reserve % of traffic for this communication between nodes.